parimalak/CHOP/README.md

 ### Bonus Data Exercise

 Describe any potential concerns with either the data itself or the design of the database.
-1. For Data Exercise 2 , 'DERMATITIS' is cosidered insted of 'DERMITITIS'
+1. For Data Exercise 2 , 'DERMATITIS' is cosidered instead of 'DERMITITIS'